The Betteshanger Preventative Health Enterprise Incubation Hub will be the first new development at Betteshanger Business.

 A Green Travel Plan incentivises the use of public transport and cycling plus new bus routes are being planned.

-The new facility is scheduled to open in January 2019.
+The new facility is scheduled to begin construction in January 2019.